-Yes, yes, listicles are so great, so easy for SEO.
-So I am gonna write one, too.
+Yes, yes, listicles are so great, and lovely for SEO.
+So I am going to write one, too.
 It’s not gonna be great, but I promise it will be an easy read.
 It might provide you with some useful inspiration about what to do and what not to do when you visit Florence, especially in high season.
 But how can this be over 4000 words again?
 Got to work on that.
-Before I tackle my poor grammar and humongous German-style convoluted sentences that I have a weakness for, here are my 10 hot tips for Florence that will make your trip more enjoyable:
+Before I tackle my poor grammar and humongous German-style convoluted sentences that I have a weakness for, here are my 10 hot tips for Florence that will make your trip more enjoyable.

 1. Florence is not a city to be seen in a rush

 Forty-eight hours are not enough to breeze through the city and take in the art, the restaurants, the views, and the wonderful architecture!
 Although distances are short, its cultural offerings are massive and go far beyond the Uffizi, the Galleria dell’Accademia and the Duomo.

 2. Spend a bit more on nice accommodation close to the centre

 Florence is a romantic city.
 If you grew up in the 1980’s like me, you may remember the Merchant Ivory film ” A room with a view”.
 You may wait forever for the kiss in a field, but nothing beats a sunset passeggiata or a drink in one of the many bars by the river – or on a terrace with a view.